ArctosDB/documentation-wiki/_documentation/loans.markdown

 Loan transactions can be made public at the collection level, but generally are not.

-For information on selections of loan type, see [Best Practice - Selecting a Loan Type](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_best_practices/Loan_Type.markdown).
+For information on selection of loan type, see [Best Practice - Selecting a Loan Type](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_best_practices/Loan_Type.markdown).

 ### Status